 Is the Word of the Lord Jesus fully preserved for posterity?

-The claims of the various Christian communities are that the Word of Jesus have been preserved in its entirety without any errors whatsoever.
+The claims of the various Christian communities are that the Word of Jesus has been preserved in its entirety without any errors whatsoever.
 Sometimes in spite of all the evidence to the contrary they stick to their guns in this matter thinking that in so doing they are showing their allegiance towards Jesus.

-While there is nothing wrong in showing allegiance to Jesus the way it is done betrays an uncertainty and a rigidity born of blind faith.
+While there is nothing wrong in showing allegiance to Jesus, the way it is done betrays an uncertainty and a rigidity born of blind faith.
 How could the Word of Jesus have been preserved for posterity when He Himself in various verses of the Bible declared to His disciples His disappointment that they could not understand Him?

 Jesus already knew that His closest associates did not fully grasp what He was telling them and that in most cases they had no idea of what He was talking about.
 How then could His Word have been fully preserved?
 In the most favourable of circumstances His disciples would simply have transmitted their own understanding of the Words of Jesus in the way they understood It and not in the way and in the sense that these Words were meant.
-In the most unfavourable circumstances we would have willful distortions and additions through human opinions.
+In the most unfavourable circumstances we would have wilful distortions and additions through human opinions.

 So the disciples themselves probably transmitted their own understanding of the Words of Jesus to those around them whereas those who came later and actually wrote down the Gospels not only took these words of the disciples but also added something of their own opinions.
 Additionally not a single one of the disciples could claim to be able to remember in detail all that he experienced during the life of Jesus, so a deficient memory which is characteristic of mankind played a big role in all this.